Bradford

 Bradford Interchange station Bridge Street

-Bradford Interchange StationBradford Interchange is very conveniently placed close to the city centre, City Hall and entertainment venues and the bus interchange.
+Bradford Interchange StationBradford Interchange is very well placed for its convenient proximity to the city centre, City Hall and entertainment venues and the bus interchange.
 It is a terminus station but many east-west trains operate as through services, able to arrive and reverse out again in under two minutes.
-Both of Bradford's unconnected stations have services to Leeds — a total of six trains an hour during weekday daytime, four of those from this station.
-The fastest journeys are from Interchange to Leeds in as little as 18 minutes, although more usually around 21 minutes, while also calling at the park and ride station at New Pudsey.
+There is no rail connection to Bradford's northbound station Forster Square which is about 10 minutes walk away.
+Both stations have services to Leeds — at least six trains an hour during weekday daytime, four from this station.
+The fastest run from Interchange to Leeds in about 18 minutes, but more usually the time is around 21 minutes, while also calling at a park and ride station at New Pudsey.

 Red - stations in West Yorkshire ticket area.